Services for women and families

 Specialist domestic and family violence officer

 As part of the SETS Domestic and Family Violence program, SydWest has a specialist Domestic and Family Violence officer to assist with individual case work.
-There is no wrong door policy and we will assist you.
+There is no wrong door policy and we will assist you directly or refer you to a suitable service if we are unable to.

 Eligibility is 0-5 years in line with our Settlement Services program.